HabibMrad/datacamp_projects-1/README.md

 ## DataCamp Projects
-This repo includes all the projects I've completed on DataCamp.
+This repository includes all the projects I've completed on DataCamp.
 The code and results for each project could be found in the corresponding folder.

 #### Original Links: